 To freeze mashed potato cakes, cool them first to room temperature.
 Cover a cutting board with parchment paper and lay potato cakes on top in one layer.
 Freeze for about 2 hours.
 (Set a timer so you don’t forget.)

-Potato cakes can also be portioned into several smaller freezer bags.
+If you wish, you can store them portioned into several smaller freezer bags, instead of one large one.
 Portioning them will make it easier to pull and defrost one serving at a time.

 To thaw frozen potato cakes, pull the bag out of the freezer into the refrigerator and slaw-thaw overnight.